A pain specialist translating clinical experience into practical travel planning.

-Ticked Bucket List was founded by Dr Timothy Murithi Mwiti, a pain specialist and anaesthesiologist, to help people with chronic pain, fatigue, and flare-prone conditions plan trips around body capacity, hidden load, flare risk, and recovery.
+Ticked Bucket List was created by Dr Timothy Murithi Mwiti, a pain specialist and anaesthesiologist, to help travellers with pain, fatigue, and flare-prone conditions make clearer pre-trip decisions.

-A useful plan should help the traveller know what to protect, what to simplify, and what to change first if symptoms rise.
+A useful plan shows what to protect, what to simplify, and what to cut first if symptoms rise.

 Trip Load Scan